libp2p/js-libp2p/doc/GETTING_STARTED.md

 #### Multiplexing

-With libp2p you are able to create your own protocols so that peers can communicate in a meaningful way to your application.
-Each protocol works as an independent logical stream and you can use a stream multiplexer, in order to share a common underlying transport medium between streams (single connection).
-As an example, you can create a chat protocol on top of libp2p and use it to exchange chat messages.
+While multiplexers are not strictly required, they are highly recommended as they improve the effectiveness and efficiency of connections for the various protocols libp2p runs.
+Including a multiplexer will allow libp2p to run several of its internal protocols, like Identify, as well as allowing your application to easily run any number of protocols over a single connection.

-Looking at the [available stream multiplexing](./CONFIGURATION.md#stream-multiplexing) protocols, we are only able to use `libp2p-mplex` for the time being.
+Looking at the [available stream multiplexing](./CONFIGURATION.md#stream-multiplexing) modules, js-libp2p currently only supports `libp2p-mplex`, so we will use that here.
 Bear in mind that future libp2p transports might have `multiplexing` capabilities already built-in (such as `QUIC`).

 You can install `libp2p-mplex` and add it to your libp2p node as follows in the next example.